badlydrawnben/eleventy-guide/src/posts/005-intro-ssg.md

 I hope you're already convinced that although JAMstack sites aren't the best tool for certain types of web project, they are perfect for others – including some that we might traditionally build with WordPress.

-JAMstack sites are often cheaper, more secure, more scalable and arguably much more fun to build than their MAMPstack counterparts.
+JAMstack sites are often cheaper, more secure, more scalable and arguably much more fun to build than their LAMPstack counterparts.

 You don't need a Static Site Generator (SSG) to create and deploy a JAMstack site, you could just handwrite the HTML and upload it to Github.
 But if it's more than a couple of pages in size then a SSG is often the way to go.